DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 Colinear detection
 -----------------

-There will often be some highly relevant features which are not informative but more as noises.
+There will often be some highly relevant features which are not informative but are more seen as noises.
+They are not very useful.
 On the contrary, the dataset will be affected by drifts of these features more heavily.

 It is possible to handle these colinear features with *CompeteExeriment*.
 This can be simply enabled by setting *collinearity_detection=True* when creating experiment.